Four Steps to Better Store Loss Prevention

 Wardrobing, internal theft and receipt fraud are just a few methods criminals use to steal from retailers.
 These are specific patterns of criminal activity that need to be evaluated by incidence and flagged in order to create a picture of where, when and how shrink is occurring.

 So, how can you really determine if your LP program is working for you?
 It all starts with knowing what’s really going on in your store.

 Step One: Constructing a Foundation – Gather the Data

 In many cases, this information is readily available.
 In others, the retailers might not even be aware that the data already exists.
-The type of data gathered includes information and analysis about the occurrences of shrinkage and where security controls and technology are failing from common culprits of shrinkage such as employee theft, shoplifting, organised retail crime rings, administrative error, vendor/supplier fraud and return fraud.
+The type of data gathered includes information and analysis about the occurrences of shrinkage and where security controls and technology are failing from common culprits of shrinkage such as employee theft, shoplifting, organized retail crime rings, administrative error, vendor/supplier fraud and return fraud.

-For all these reasons, retailers and their loss prevention departments need to find smarter and better ways to identify the causes of shrink and recognise offender patterns to protect their merchandise and build a case against them.
+For all these reasons, retailers and their loss prevention departments need to find smarter and better ways to identify the causes of shrink and recognize offender patterns to protect their merchandise and build a case against them.
 Loss prevention analytics technology can help.